openshmem-org/osss-ucx/doc/building.md

 For all users, any version of UCX should be fine.
 Features are auto-detected by our configure script.

-The interaction with most impact is that of PMIx and he launcher.
+The interaction with most impact is that of PMIx and the launcher.
 Here is a table showing tested configurations:

 |Launcher|PMIx|Stability level|Note|